skokec/caffe/README.md

 - Repository includes full Nvidia CUB library through git-submodule so do not forget to call `git submodule update`.
 - GuassianConv layer supports CPU and GPU, as well as CUDNN engine.

-Please cite the following publication if you find Guassian Convolution Layer usefull:
+Please cite the following publication for Guassian Convolution Layer:

     @inproceedings{Tabernik2016ICPR,
       Author = {Tabernik, Domen and Kristan, Matej and Wyatt, Jeremy and Leonardis, Ale\v{s}}